 If the above method is not pretty helpful in resolving the errors or repairing the corrupt MDF files, then you should opt for an automated solution that can repair SQL database files quickly.

-Kernel for SQL Database Recovery a simple alternative to the manual solution for repairing MDF/NDF files.
+Kernel for SQL Database Recovery is a simple alternative to the manual solution for repairing MDF/NDF files.
 It can quickly recover every object of an MDF/NDF file.
 Also, it offers a smooth working process, which makes it easier for every user to use the tool.
 To know better, look at the working process of this tool:

-This way you can easily recover the corrupt MDF/NDF files without going through the hassles of the manual method.
+This way, you can easily recover the corrupt MDF/NDF files without going through the hassles of the manual method.

-Repairing MDF files is very crucial to protect your SQL database, but when the corruption is severe, it becomes a little complicated to resolve the error with manual approaches.
+Repairing MDF files is crucial to protecting your SQL database, but when the corruption is severe, it becomes a little complicated to resolve the error with manual approaches.
 In this article, we not only mentioned the reasons behind the MDF corruption but also talked about the best solutions that can be used to repair the MDF files.